DenisLabrecque/windows-uwp/windows-apps-src/design/controls-and-patterns/xaml-styles.md

 ## Lightweight styling

-Overriding the system brushes is generally done at the App or Page level, and in either case the color override will affect all controls that reference that brush – and in XAML many controls can reference the same system brush.
+Overriding the system brushes is generally done at the App or Page level, and in either case the color override will affect all controls that reference that brush – in XAML, many controls can reference the same system brush.

 ![styled buttons](images/LightweightStyling_ButtonStatesExample.png)